bcowgill/bsac-linux-cfg/bin/template/javascript/parcel-test/README.md

 got this working for node and a build target for the browser but have to fix things up with a post-build script as parcel screws things up. cannot run a dev build of benchmark for the same reason.
 Also found sometimes parcel gets confused and need to delete its .cache

+FAILED: start:react target stopped working loading prop-types module for development mode.
+# for using appropriate polyfills based on target environment
+pnpm install babel-polyfill --save-dev and adjust .babelrc accordingly
+useBuiltIns: true
+debug:true
+and import babel-polyfill once only in your project.
++ babel-polyfill 6.26.0

 all the packages from pnpm
 + @vue/component-compiler-utils 2.0.0